How To Download MSI Afterburner

 What Does MSI Afterburner Do?

 The easiest way to understand what MSI Afterburner does is to break the utility down into categories.
 Below, are the fundamental features that make up the software and exactly what they offer.

 For many, overclocking is a daunting task which means walking a fine line between better performance and broken hardware.
 MSI recognizes this and has created its own overclocking utility within Afterburner which simplifies the process.
 The overclocking feature provides precision settings that allow you to push your GPU to its maximum potential while protecting your hardware from permanent damage.

 The software can tweak almost every aspect of a GPU, including clock speeds, core voltage, power limit, temperature limit, memory clock speed, and fan speed.
 Afterburner gives you all the necessary tools to tweak your GPU to your exact specifications, something other software applications don’t provide.

 For Afterburner to work alongside every graphics card available, it uses OC Scanner, a utility that uses an algorithm developed by Nvidia to determine any model of GPU (whether it’s a 960 or 2080).
 Once the OC Scanner has determined what card you are running, it will work out the highest and most stable overclocking settings for that specific card.
 Then, it applies the changes to your card for instantaneous performance gains.

-Afterburner also lets users fine-tune their fan profile by allowing you to choose a customized fan speed curve which alters depending on your GPUs temperature.
+Afterburner also lets users fine-tune their fan profile by allowing you to choose a customized fan speed curve that alters depending on your GPUs temperature.
 The higher the temp, the fastest the fan will spin, the lower the temp, the slower.
-Pretty straight forward.
+Pretty straightforward.